TitouanMelon/ENIB_Robot_Mobile_Ros2/README.md

 colcon build --packages-select py_pubsub source install/setup.bash
 ros2 run py_pubsub camera
+# if you change the name of project change the line like this ros2 run <package_name> <entry_point>
 ```

 3. Start the STM32.sh or stm32_ros_agent
 ```
 stm32_ros_agent
+# or launch STM32.sh from the terminal
 ```
 4. Flash the stm32 and run the code
 >[!NOTE]